khuyentran1401/Numerical-Optimization-Machine-learning/README.md

 # Matrix module

-This matrix module is build from scratch.
+This module acts like a real matrix.
-This module can print a neat matrix form, perform operations such as matrix multiplication, or element-wise addition or multiplication
+It can print a neat matrix form, perform operations such as matrix multiplication, or element-wise addition or multiplication

 # Files included in this file